How to decide

 A linguistic deliberation on phrases and their imagery.

 Sometimes my mind goes to strange places.
 There’s a part of my brain that just refuses to sleep and randomly decides in the middle of the night it’s bored and the one-digit a.m. times are perfect for partying.
 And so it knocks on the outside of its little brain compartment, making itself noticed, metaphorically pulling away my duvet and nudging me – cat owners and parents of little kids can relate – until I grudgingly give in and wake up, with quintessential questions in my mind such as “orange – was the colour named after the fruit or the other way round?”
-[SPOILER: answer A] or I suddenly have the perfect comeback back then at that incident a bazillion years ago.
+[SPOILER: the first one] or I suddenly have the perfect comeback back then at that incident a bazillion years ago.
 Mind you, my comebacks are the best, they just take forever.
 Treppenwitz, as we call them.
 I am extremely witty when given enough time.
 Like the culinary world, I follow the trend from fast-food and quick-wit to slow.
 Gut Ding will Weile haben.
 Little literary fun fact: did you know that Shakespeare thought of women being witty as an equivalent to them being sexy?
 That’s why especially in his comedies all female love interests are always witty as fuck.
 Yes!
 Intelligence is sexy and it took our society far too long to make nerds officially more desirable than bodybuilders.

 Side note: I sure appreciate a defined body.
 But in the end and if I had to choose, I prefer long-sentence elaborate conversation over testosterone loaded primitivity.
 Healthy mind and healthy body is the secret.
-Menssana in corpore sano.
+Mens sana in corpore sano.
 Now you know.
 So go workout and read some Proust while doing so.

 I mean, there’s a whole instagram account about it!